ALIGNMENT QUESTIONS IN DOWNWARD-FACING DOG

 - 12 all-levels, 75-minute online classes

 “Shoulder impingement is a common condition believed to contribute to the development or progression of rotator cuff disease.”

 Ludewig, Paula M, and Jonathan P Braman.
 “Shoulder impingement: biomechanical considerations in rehabilitation.”
 Manual therapy vol. 16,1 (2011): 33-9. doi:10.1016/j.math.2010.08.004

-Shoulder impingement and/or a pinching sensation in the shoulders is a common complaint when it comes to the execution of Downward Facing Dog.
-You might feel this in early attempts of the posture, or after repeating patterns like drawing your shoulders away from your ears which may cause pain or irritation in the posture.
+Shoulder impingement and/or a pinching sensation in the shoulders is a common complaint when it comes to the execution of Downward-Facing Dog.
+You might feel this in early attempts to do the posture or after repeating patterns like drawing your shoulders away from your ears, which may cause pain or irritation in the posture.

-In the video, Matt explains it quite nicely by saying that when you draw the scapula (shoulder blades) away from your ears, the upper arm bone (humerus) collides into the acromion process.
-This action and collision is what creates the impingement or “pinching”.
-This pinching can create pain, discomfort or may even lead to injury.
-How do you know this is happening from a visual standpoint?
+In the video, Matt explains quite nicely by saying that when you draw the scapulae (shoulder blades) away from your ears, the upper arm bone (humerus) collides with the acromion process.
+This action and collision is what creates the impingement, or “pinching.”
+This pinching can create pain or discomfort or may even lead to injury.
+From a visual standpoint, how do you know this is happening?
 Matt explains that you can see what looks like a “dimple” in the shoulder when the humerus is pulling down away from your ears.
-For further information for proper alignment in Downward Dog, you can also check out Matt’s blog 3 STEPS TO AVOID SHOULDER IMPINGEMENT IN DOWNWARD FACING DOG.
+For further information for proper alignment in Downward Dog, you can also check out Matt’s blog 3 STEPS TO AVOID SHOULDER IMPINGEMENT IN DOWNWARD-FACING DOG.

 CHOOSE YOUR PATH